 “I think this’ll wash that smirk off your face.
 What do you think, {{user}}?
 How does it feel?
 Refreshing?”

 Giggles and hushed murmurs erupt behind me, followed by the shutters of flickering cameras.
-I smile calmly, watching the way the stench of old beer spills over her head and clings to her (now-stained) dress.
-Ah, this’ll thrive on insta.
-I can imagine half of the school has already posted this on their page.
+I smile calmly, watching the way the stench of old beer spills over her head and clings to her stained dress.

 “Guys?”
-Based off of the silence, I can tell something’s wrong.
+Something’s wrong.
 They’re not looking at me…

-My head whips back towards {{user}}, realising the cause of this awkwardly silent atmosphere.
-(Even the music sounds muffled).
+My head whips back towards {{user}}, realising the reason for this awkwardly silent atmosphere.